-Scott Lerman creates photo-base images at the intersection of art and science, of nature and technology.
-Whether frozen by an array of ultra-high-speed strobes, stacked and stitched by a computational model, or captured by a hybrid of obsolete and cutting-edge technology.
-His (sometimes obsessive) curiosity about how mechanical, digital, and natural things work leads him to explore and experiment with hybrids of all three.
+Scott Lerman creates photo-based images at the intersection of art and science, of nature and technology.
+Whether frozen by an array of ultra-high-speed strobes, stacked and stitched by a computational model, or captured by a hybrid of vintage and cutting-edge technology, his (sometimes obsessive) curiosity about how mechanical, digital, and natural things work leads him to explore and experiment with hybrids of all three.

-His work has been exhibited in a wide range of galleries, including Candela Books + Gallery, Richmond VA; The Center for Fine Art Photography, Fort Collins, CO; Darkroom Gallery, Essex Junction, VT; Garner Arts Center, West Haverstraw, NY; Kadoya Gallery, Pueblo, CO; and Soho Photo, New York, NY.
+His work has been exhibited in a wide range of galleries, including Candela Books + Gallery, Richmond VA; The Center for Fine Art Photography, Fort Collins, CO; Darkroom Gallery, Essex Junction, VT; Garage Gallery, Beacon, NY; Garner Arts Center, West Haverstraw, NY; Kadoya Gallery, Pueblo, CO; and Soho Photo, New York, NY.
 He resides in Beacon, NY.

 Lerman holds a BFA from The Cooper Union for the Advancement of Science and Art.